 After you’re done waxing the bookmark, remove the stickers.
 Then give the leather bookmarks time to dry.
 I left mine overnight and it was perfect.

 Step 5.
 Decorate your DIY leather bookmark.

 Here’s the fun part!
 Decorate your DIY leather bookmarks to your heart’s consent!
 I found the paint pen worked well while writing on the leather.

 You can also decorate by painting part of the leather bookmark with acrylic craft paint as I did on this heart one.

 Step 6.
-Add hole & tie string topper to leather bookmarks.
+Add a hole & tie a string topper to leather bookmarks.